mdavis-xyz/staves-typst/docs/docs.typ

 The arguments are:

+#show link: underline

 #let kwarg_defs = (
   "notes-per-stave": [(Optional) Used to break a long scale over multiple lines.
 Line breaks will be inserted after every group of this many notes.
 If omitted, all notes will be placed on the first stave.
-Page breaks are blocked between staves of the same scale.], "geometric-scale": [(optional) Number e.g. 0.5 or 2 to draw the content at half or double the size.
-This is about visual scale, not musical scales.], "note-duration": [(optional) Allowed values are "#all-note-durations.join("\", \"")".
+Page breaks are blocked between staves of the same scale.], "note-duration": [(optional) Allowed values are "#all-note-durations.join("\", \"")".
 Default is "whole" note.
-All notes are the same duration.], "note-sep": [(optional) Used to adjust the horizontal spacing between notes.
-If you shrink below `note-sep: 0.7`, leger lines will overlap.
-At that point if it's still too big, use `geometric-scale` as well.], "equal-note-head-space": [`true` or `false`.
+All notes are the same duration.], "width": [(Optional) If provided, sets the length of the stave lines.
+It omitted (or `auto`), the stave lines will be stretched to the available space.
+If the page width itself is `auto`, a sensible default will be used.], "line-sep": [(Optional) A #link("https://typst.app/docs/reference/layout/length/", "length") used to set the vertical spacing of the 5 stave lines (within a given stave).
+Note that this is a length with units, e.g. `3cm`, not just `3`.], "equal-note-head-space": [`true` or `false`.
 Defaults to `true`.
 If true, note heads will be equally spaced.
 Some of this space will be taken up with accidentals.
-If `false`, adding an accidental to a note will shift the note head further right. `true` looks better (in my opinion), but `false` is useful in combination with the other spacing arguments, to avoid accidentals overlapping with previous note heads.]
+If `false`, adding an accidental to a note will shift the note head further right. `true` looks better (in my opinion), but `false` is useful when trying to squish many notes into one stave, to avoid accidentals overlapping with previous note heads.]
 )

 / `clef`: (Required) Allowed values are "#all-clefs.join("\", \"")".
 Drawing a treble clef above a bass clef, linked as a double-stave (like for a piano) is not yet supported.